-Within this subsystem the contextual and personal information is extracted from the user and fed into the Recommender System.
+Within this subsystem the contextual and personal information is extracted from the user and fed into the RPRS.
 An addition differential privacy server is used to handle the differential privacy aspect of the subsystem.
-The contextual data from the user along with the historic data of the user provides valuable insights in order to provide quality recommendations to the user.
+The contextual data from the user along with the historic data of the user provides valuable insights that help to provide quality recommendations to the user.

 Activity Model: Risk Subsystem